 In this, the decision-making is done based on the collected data.
 So, the insufficiency of data and resources may lead to misleading results.

-In conclusion, TQM is the approach that aims to achieve customer satisfaction by quality control.
+By far, TQM is the approach that aims to achieve customer satisfaction by quality control.
 It is the most effective tool developed by the contribution of the Quality Management Gurus.

 The companies adopting TQM in their organization are excelling in their sectors.
 But, there exist some obstacles to its application.
 Therefore, organizations must customize it as per their need.